-Why costs might exceed your daily budget
+Why costs might exceed your average daily budget

-Up to two times your campaign's daily budget can be used to show your ads on certain days of the week or certain times of the month based on fluctuations in traffic, but not more than you spend on your campaigns each month.
+Up to two times your campaign's daily budget can be used to show your ads on certain days of the week or certain times of the month based on fluctuations in traffic – but not more than you spend on your campaigns each month.

-Monthly charging limit
+About the monthly charging limit

-While the cost of your campaign can be 20% above your daily budget on any given day, AdWords uses a monthly charging limit.
-As long as your budget is consistent for an entire month, you won't be charged more than your daily budget multiplied by the average number of days in a month, which is 365 days in a year ÷ 12 months or 30.4 days/month.
+While the cost of your campaign can be up to two times your average daily budget on any given day, you won't be charged more than the monthly charging limit that AdWords uses to prevent you from accidentally getting overcharged.
+This means that as long as your budget is consistent for an entire month, you won't be charged more than your daily budget multiplied by the average number of days in a month, which is 30.4 (365 days in a year ÷ 12 months).

 If your budget is the same value throughout a month, and you accrue more costs in a calendar month than your monthly limit allows, you'll only be charged your monthly limit.
 For instance, if your daily budget is $10 per day throughout a month (a $304 monthly charging limit), and you've accrued $310 in costs over a calendar month, you'll only be charged $304.
+Here's the maths: